 — Brave Talk by Melody Stanford Martin | Broadleaf Books, 2020

 Melody Stanford Martin is an author, speaker, coach, activist,

 and conflict transformation specialist.

 AUTHOR Melody’s book Brave Talk: Building Resilient Relationships in the Face of Conflict will be released in 2020 by Broadleaf Books.
-She is also the creator of Brave Talk Base Camp, a skill-building conversation exercise that helps people practice difficult conversations.
+She is the creator of Brave Talk Project and Brave Talk Base Camp, a skill-building conversation exercise that helps people practice difficult conversations.